Tadashi Nagano: Biography

 After a successful academic career with University of Notre Dame, Tadashi Nagano returned to Japan and became a professor with Sophia University in 1986.
 He retired from Sophia University at 70 years old in 2000.

 Tadashi Nagano co-authored 10 papers with Shoshichi Kobayashi in the interval 1966–1972, including A theorem on filtered Lie algebras and its applications, Bull.
 Amer.
 Math.
 Soc.
 70 1964, pp. 401–403.

 Tadashi Nagano served an editor-in-chief of Tokyo Journal of Mathematics for several years since 1990.
-In 1994, Tadashi Nagano was presented with the Geometry Prize from Mathematical Society of Japan for his research achievements over a large field of the differential geometry including a geometric construction of compact symmetric spaces ((M+,M-)-method joint with Bang-Yen Chen).
+In 1994, Tadashi Nagano was presented with the Geometry Prize from Mathematical Society of Japan for his research achievements over a large field of the differential geometry including a geometric construction of compact symmetric spaces; known as the (M+,M-)-theory (or Chen-Nagano theory) co-created with Bang-Yen Chen.